 British Hepatology Pharmacy Group

-The British Hepatology Pharmacy Group (BHPG) is an affiliated group of the British Viral Hepatitis Group (BVHG).
+The British Hepatology Pharmacy Group (BHPG) is an affiliated group of the British Association for the Study of the Liver (BASL).

 It is a professional pharmacy organisation aiming to develop knowledge and understanding of liver disorders including viral hepatitis, in order to improve the quality of patient care, through: